Critical Focus on the Visual Arts: Art and Architecture

 “[I have gained] a wider knowledge and appreciation of art history as a whole.” — Eliza Davis Beard, 2014

 A two-course curricular option that provides a concentrated study of aesthetic concepts for students interested in the visual arts.
+Both courses emphasize critical thinking and analysis, skills that will be valuable to students in whatever fields they choose to pursue in college and beyond.
+Numerous field trips to museums and architectural landmarks throughout the city enable students to take advantage of New York’s vast cultural resources.
 Both courses meet daily, one in the morning, one in the afternoon.

 Problems in the History of Art

-This course covers selected monuments of painting, sculpture, and architecture as well as basic trends and concepts in the history of art.
-Students learn about art from both the artist’s perspective (focusing on materials and technique) and the art historian’s perspective (focusing on issues of patronage, context and interpretation), with both ultimately impacting how we view these objects in the modern world.
+This course covers selected monuments of painting and sculpture from various eras and cultures as well as basic trends and concepts in the history of art.
+Students learn about art from both the artist’s perspective (focusing on materials and technique) and the art historian’s perspective (focusing on issues of patronage, context, and interpretation), with both ultimately impacting how we view these objects in the modern world.

 The goal of this class is to examine specific objects and encourage students to think about formal analysis—understanding the choices artists make, as well as how these objects reflect upon their specific culture and era.
-Rather than addressing the subject of art history in the traditional survey fashion, this course will be topic-based, examining how different artists in different cultures and time periods treat various subject matter and media.
+Rather than addressing the subject of art history in the traditional survey fashion, this course will be topic-based, with particular emphasis on how curatorial decisions impact the way we view works of art.

-Class trips include visits to the Metropolitan Museum of Art, the Frick Collection, the Guggenheim Museum, and the Museum of Modern Art.
+While the works examined are not limited to New York-based art, the course does take advantage of the city's many wide-ranging art collections.
+Class trips include visits to the Metropolitan Museum of Art, the Cloisters, the Frick Collection, the Guggenheim Museum, the Hispanic Society, and the Museum of Modern Art.

 Specific course information, such as hours and instructors, are subject to change at the discretion of the University.